Gernot Reinstadler

 Gernot Reinstadler (24 August 1970 – 19 January 1991) was an Austrian ski racer.
 He was regarded as among the most promising young talents of the Austrian downhill team of the early 1990s.
-He died in 1991 after a crash that caused the cancellation of a race.
+He died in 1991 after a crash.

 Death

 During training for the Lauberhorn race, while entering the finish S (German: Ziel-S), Reinstadler lost control and crashed into safety nets at full speed, where one of his skis became trapped.
 Reinstadler suffered a significant pelvic fracture and severe internal injuries and bleeding.
-He died later the same night at a hospital in Interlaken, after undergoing several blood transfusions.
+He died later the same night at a hospital in Interlaken after undergoing several blood transfusions.

 Following Reinstadler's death, the 1991 Lauberhorn race was cancelled.
-As a result of this incident, safety measures were improved — the holes in safety nets were made smaller so that ski tips could no longer become so easily entangled in them upon impact.
+As a result of the incident, safety measures were improved — the holes in safety nets were made smaller so that ski tips could no longer become so easily entangled in them upon impact.